winne27/fhem.js/README.md

   * 'getValueOnce'         : requests a value from fhem once
   * 'getValueOnChange'     : subscribes delivery of a single updated value by a websocket connection
   * 'getAllValuesOnChange' : subscribes delivery of all updated values by a websocket connection
+  * 'getReadingOnce'       : requests a reading from fhem once
+  * 'getReadingOnChange'   : subscribes delivery of a reading by a websocket connection

 **On client you can emit the following async requests (slower response with much more data):**